The Evolution of VPython

 · GlowScript (glowscript.org) is a browser-based implementation that requires no installation, and that utilizes significantly more of the capabilities of modern graphics hardware.
 The browser environment is accessible and easy to use.

-· VPython can now be used in the increasingly popular browser-based Jupyter scientific notebook environment, which provides advanced users full access to the computational ecology of Python (either 2.7 or 3.x).
+· VPython 7 can now be used in the increasingly popular browser-based Jupyter scientific notebook environment, which provides advanced users full access to the computational ecology of Python (either 2.7 or 3.x).
 Jupyter is automatically included with either the Anaconda or Canopy Python distributions.
-The vpython module for Jupyter is currently available and is undergoing further development; see vpython.org.
+As of June 2017 VPython 7 can also be run from IDLE or Spyder, with the 3D displays shown in a browser window rather than in a Jupyter notebook.
+See vpython.org for details.

 Moving to browser-based environments has already made possible the addition of graphics features not available in Classic VPython, and has opened the door to more sophisticated graphics features in the future, such as shadows.
 This has also significantly simplified the code base of VPython, making it easier for others to contribute to the development and maintenance of VPython.